h4ck3rm1k3/openmedialibrary/README.md

 Platform
 ----------

-If you install Open Media Library on a architecture that is currently not upported, you need a working python 2.7 installation and the following packages:
+If you install Open Media Library on a architecture/os that is currently not upported, you need a working python 2.7 installation and the dependencies listed in requirements.txt and requirements-shared.txt:

-    apt-get install \
-        python-pypdf python-stdnum python-html5lib python-chardet python-openssl \
-        python-simplejson python-lxml
     pip install -r requirements.txt
+    pip install -r requirements-shared.txt